redbrain/redbrain/README.md

 Call me redbrain.

-I (he/him) commonly refer to this as my graveyard of potential projects.
+I (he/him) commonly refer to this as my graveyard of potential projects and/or library of temporarily patched dependencies.
 Feel free to look around!

 I code as a hobby but could potentially code professionally if I ever become a real adult.